 iRunFar: Everything that can cool you off, as fast as you can.

-Asmuth: I tried the hat that was trying to cover me all day.
+Asmuth: I tried the running hat that was trying to cover me all day.
 I tried everything and still my core temp was just really high, could never get cool in there.
 So I’m really proud of how I finished and that I never totally lost it and that I was able to hold on.

 iRunFar: Did you have any… there’s ups and downs, but did you have any really low points along the way?